ChrisHanigan/HomeHub/README.md

 # Installation
 1. Download these files and unzip
+2. Open the file APIkeysTemplate.js and edit it as directed.
-2. In Google Chrome click the ⋮ menu button, top right.
+3. In Google Chrome click the ⋮ menu button, top right.
-3. Under 'more tools' select 'extensions'
+4. Under 'more tools' select 'extensions'
-4. turn on developer mode, top right.
+5. turn on developer mode, top right.
-5. click 'Load unpacked' and navigate to the folder containing the downloaded files.
+6. click 'Load unpacked' and navigate to the folder containing the downloaded files.
 Click open.
-6. The extension should now work.
+7. The extension should now work.
 Open a new tab to see it!

 This extension is in development and I do plan on releasing this on the chrome app store at v1.0